-In order to extend the analysis to a more realistic asset-liability perspective, some of these asset-BMPs were combined with two very simplified portfolios of liabilities in form of risk-free zero coupon bond short positions ('BMPLs') with different durations.
+In order to extend the analysis to a more realistic asset-liability perspective, some of these asset-BMPs were combined with very simplified portfolios of liabilities in form of risk-free zero coupon bond short positions ('BMPLs') with different durations.
 These asset-liability BMPs therefore contain both long and short positions and can be interpreted as a simplified representation of an insurer's balance sheet ('A-L-BMPs').
 The different liability portfolio durations result in different hypothetical asset-liability duration gaps.
 Additionally the simplified liabilities were valued with and without Volatility Adjustment (VA) so as to give a first impression of the effect of using this measure on the risk charges.
 More concretely, the following steps were taken to construct the three BMP-types:

 - Asset-BMPs: The BMPs were chosen in relation to real asset allocations of the insurance sector in the respective market.
-Therefore, the representative portfolios used by EIOPA to derive the volatility adjustment (VA), for year-end 2021 for EUR and seven country VAs, namely for BE, DE, ES, FR, IE, IT and NL, served as a basis for the target allocations11.
+Therefore, the representative portfolios used by EIOPA to derive the volatility adjustment (VA), for year-end 2022 for EUR and seven country VAs, namely for BE, DE, ES, FR, IE, IT and NL, served as a basis for the target allocations.
 The main criteria for the decomposition of fixed income instruments were sector (government, corporate), duration, maturity and credit quality step, using the usual mapping of ECAIs' credit assessments ('ratings') to credit quality steps ('CQS').
 To supplement these, two portfolios were constructed consisting purely of sovereign bonds in the first case and purely of corporate bonds in the second case, both with equal weights for all included instruments and leading in total to 10 asset-BMPs.
 Besides, only the most material and common financial instruments are used to construct these. - Liability-BMPs: an extremely simplified representation of liabilities in terms of risk-free zero coupon bond short-positions.
-Two BMPs were set up in order to reflect different cash flow profiles.
-The maturity profile of these zero coupon bonds for BMP L_D.long was chosen in such a way to approximate the average cash flow profile of all European insurance undertakings (irrespective of segment: Life / Health and Property / Casualty) leading to a higher weighted average duration on the liability side compared to the fixed income assets (i.e. a 'negative duration mismatch').
-For BMP L_D.short, shorter dated zero coupon bonds were selected representing the average cash flow profile of the non-life liabilities of all European insurance undertakings, leading to a lower weighted duration on the liability side compared to the fixed income assets (i.e. a 'positive duration mismatch').
-It is important to note that the simplified liability portfolios do not capture potential asset-liability interactions, different kinds of products sold in the European market, loss-absorbing capacities of technical provisions or any other optionality.
+Three BMPs were set up in order to reflect different cash flow profiles. - BMP L\D.long: The maturity profile of the zero coupon bonds in this BMP was chosen in such a way to approximate the average cash flow profile of all European insurance undertakings (irrespective of segment: Life / Health and Property / Casualty) leading to a higher weighted average duration on the liability side compared to the fixed income assets (i.e. a 'negative duration mismatch').

-11 The benchmark portfolios were constructed with the aim of mimicking the EIOPA VA representative portfolios.
+&lt;sup>12 The benchmark portfolios were constructed with the aim of mimicking the EIOPA VA representative portfolios.
 However, since the MCRCS portfolios are composed of a limited number of instruments the composition does not perfectly match the EIOPA VA representative portfolios.